EtheaDev/MarkdownShellExtensions/README.md

 To manually install the SVGShellExtensions.dll follow these steps:

 1. Close all the windows explorer instances which have the preview handler active or the preview handler was used (remember the dll remains in memory until the windows explorer was closed).

 2. If you have already used the installer uninstall the components from system.

 3. To install manually the dll run the `Unregister_Register.cmd` (run-as-administrator): notice that you must change the path into cmd file.

 ## Release Notes ##

+23 Feb 2025: ver.
+2.4.0
+- Added "Wordwrap option" for the editor (active by default)
+- Added "Layout Views"
+- Fixed Menu over Editor Toolbar and Captions when collapsed
+- Updated the latest Image32 library

 26 Jan 2025: ver.
 2.3.3
 - Fixed loading remote svg files